Zeus-I/R-CTOS/README.md

 In the try-on page of our site you have to upload the image there and after selecting your size you have to click on upload.
 ![image](https://user-images.githubusercontent.com/86234577/164490960-bc553808-9eaf-4311-aa8b-560b546f39a0.png)

-After clicking the upload button yo will see the page where actual real time cloth try-on is being done and on this screen you will be able to see how the will look on you and after that you can by that cloth if it looks good on you.
+After clicking the upload button you will see the page where actual real time cloth try-on is being done and on this screen you will be able to see how the cloth will look on you.
 ![image](https://user-images.githubusercontent.com/86234577/164491098-2bd6c91f-7313-4e83-85f6-c2b91a055f4b.png)